-It is recommended to name and Ethics Advisor or an Ethical Board with relevant competences to advise and reflect on these questions throughout the project.
+We recommend that you name an ethics advisor or an ethics board with relevant competences to provide advise and reflections on these questions throughout the project.

-It is recommended to engage an experienced Ethics Adviser from the field in question, to help you to deal with ethical issues and put appropriate procedure in place.
-If your project contains several ethical concerns you should appoint an Ethics Advisory Board with several experts with varied expertise.
+We recommend that you engage an experienced ethics advisor from the field in question, to help you to deal with ethical issues and put appropriate procedures in place.
+If your project involves several ethical concerns, you should appoint an ethics advisory board with several experts with varied expertise.

-If you are unsure of the potentiality of ethics issues or need help in finding an Ethics Advisor, please contact the Aalto University Research Ethics Committee (secretary)
+If you are unsure of the likelihood of ethical issues or need help in finding an ethics advisor, please contact the Aalto University Research Ethics Committee (secretary).

-In many cases the research outcomes have several potential uses.
-It is advisable that you reflect upon the potential dual or misuse of your research outcomes.
+In many cases, research outcomes have several potential uses.
+It is advisable to reflect on the potential dual use or misuse of your research outcomes.
 Could your results be applied to terrorist or military use?
-You need to consider the risks and think of ways to mitigate the negative impacts.
-Please consult an Ethical Advisor or an Advisory Board to help you throughout the research project.
+You need to consider the risks and think of ways to mitigate negative impacts.
+Please consult an ethics advisor or an advisory board to help you throughout the research project.

-(This question in addressed in Security table of the form)
+(This question in addressed in Horizon funding application form in the Security table.)

 Misuse looks at the potential unethical use of your research in broad perspective.
-What can you do to avoid any of your research materials (e.g. Biological, chemical, radiological and nuclear security-sensitive materials and explosives) or outcomes from being used for unethical purposes, going into wrong hands, or for example being used to violate human rights or to undermine democratic processes (e.g. in on surveillance technologies, new data-gathering and data-merging technologies/ the context of big data)?
-Think of the risks and what are the best procedures to keep your research ethically justifiable.
-Sometime appointing and Ethics or Security advisor or and Advisory Board might be in need.
-Also, you need to pay special attention to data security when dealing with research approaching areas where misuse is a risk.
+What can you do to avoid any of your research materials (e.g. biological, chemical, radiological and nuclear security-sensitive materials and explosives) or outcomes from being used for unethical purposes, ending up in the wrong hands, or for example being used to violate human rights or to undermine democratic processes (e.g. in on surveillance technologies, new data-gathering and data-merging technologies/ the context of big data)?
+Think of the risks and the best procedures to keep your research ethically justifiable.
+Sometimes it may be necessary to appoint an ethics or security advisor or an advisory board.
+Also, you need to pay special attention to data security when dealing with research approaching areas where a risk of misuse exists.

 Note that regulations on dual use have been moved to the Declarations part.
-Hence by applying for funding Aalto University and you as the researcher commit to following the dual use/export control regulations.
-Please note that failure to follow the regulation may lead to criminal prosecution.
+By applying for funding, Aalto University and you as the researcher commit to following dual-use/export control regulations.
+Please note that failure to follow regulations may lead to criminal prosecution.

 Dual use regulations concern research involving goods, software and technologies which are covered by the EU Export Control Regulation No 482/2009.
 These dual-use items are normally used for civilian purposes but they may additionally be applicable to military purposes, or they may contribute to the proliferation of weapons of mass destruction.
-Export regulations concern all activities of Aalto University from research to education, as well services such as HR and procurement, IT licenses etc. Note that “In certain exceptional cases, publication of research findings (e.g. a scientific article in a journal published both outside or inside the EU) may be classed as an intangible technology transfer (ITT) and may require an authorisation (which is not always granted)”
+Export regulations concern all activities of Aalto University from research to education, as well services such as HR and procurement, IT licenses etc. Note that according to the Horizon 2020 Programme Guidance on how to complete your ethics self-assessment (pdf), ‘[i]n certain exceptional cases, publication of research findings (e.g. a scientific article in a journal published both outside or inside the EU) may be classed as an intangible technology transfer (ITT) and may require an authorisation (which is not always granted).’